This is most recent syllabus. Your final syllabus will be given during your first day of class

 Special Topic for Spring 2020: From Opera to Rap

-All the linguistic abilities (oral and written comprehension, writing and speaking) will be drilled and strengthened in this course geared toward students enrolled both in Italian 201 and 301.
+All the linguistic abilities (oral and written comprehension, writing and speaking) will be drilled and strengthened in this course geared toward students enrolled both in Italian 201, 202, or and 301.

 Many students at the intermediate/intermediate advanced level of Italian agree it would be extremely useful to begin to use what they have learned in a classroom setting, but understand that they are not fully prepared for an advanced course taught entirely in Italian.
 For these students, Umbra has developed the Italian Language Lab or i-Course.
 This one-credit lab can be attached to any intermediate and advanced Italian language classes to add a content and conversation session in Italian.
 Thus, students enroll in the Ital 201, 202, or 301 add a 1-credit lab component, with one additional weekly class hour.
 The i-Course provides a bridge between intermediate proficiency and daily use of the language for increased and enhanced learning.
 The Italian portion is paced, carefully monitored and taught at the appropriate level for complete comprehension.
 It’s Umbra’s way to enrich and supplement the study abroad experience by adding a motivating Italian linguistic element to elective courses with a unique, tailored experience.